truitte-white/js-library-system/Controllers/apiendpoints.md

     The UpdateBookStatus and UpdateBorrowerBook methods in your service class should handle the specific logic for updating the book and borrower records.

 CommentsController.cs
-    Endpoint Summary
-    Create Comment
+    Add Comment

-    HTTP Method: POST
+    Route: POST /rfs-library/comments/add-comment
-    URL: rfs-library/comments
-    Description: Creates a new comment on a book.
+    Description: Adds a new comment.
-    Request Body: JSON object representing a BooksComments instance.
-    Response: Returns the ID of the newly created comment, or a 500 Internal Server Error if creation fails.
-    Update Comment

-    HTTP Method: PUT
-    URL: rfs-library/comments/{commentId}
-    Description: Updates an existing comment by its ID.
-    Request Body: JSON object representing the updated BooksComments instance.
-    Response: Returns a boolean indicating whether the update was successful, or a 500 Internal Server Error if the update fails.
-    Delete Comment

-    HTTP Method: DELETE
-    URL: rfs-library/comments/{commentId}/{currentUserId}
-    Description: Deletes a comment by its ID.
-The currentUserId is used to ensure that only the comment owner can delete it.
-    Response: Returns a boolean indicating whether the deletion was successful, or a 500 Internal Server Error if the deletion fails.
-    Get Comment by ID

-    HTTP Method: GET
-    URL: rfs-library/comments/{commentId}
-    Description: Retrieves a specific comment by its ID.
-    Response: Returns the BooksComments object if found, or a 404 Not Found if the comment does not exist.
-    Get Latest Comments

-    HTTP Method: GET
-    URL: rfs-library/comments/latest-comments
-    Description: Retrieves the 5 most recent comments.
-    Response: Returns a list of the latest comments.
-    Example Requests
-    Create Comment

-    Request: POST /rfs-library/comments
-    Request Body:
+    Payload:
     json
     Copy code
     {
-    "BookId": 1,
-    "UserId": 123,
-    "CommentText": "Great book!",
-    "CreatedDate": "2024-07-26T00:00:00Z"
+        "commentId": int,         // Optional, usually auto-generated
+        "bookId": int,
+        "userId": int,
+        "commentTitle": string,
+        "commentText": string
     }
+    Response:
-    Response: 200 OK with the ID of the newly created comment.
+    201 Created with the ID of the created comment.
+    400 Bad Request if the input is invalid.
+    500 Internal Server Error on failure.
-    Update Comment
+    2. Update Comment

-    Request: PUT /rfs-library/comments/1
+    Route: PUT /rfs-library/comments/{commentId}
-    Request Body:
+    Description: Updates an existing comment by commentId.
+    Payload:
     json
     Copy code
     {
-    "BookId": 1,
-    "UserId": 123,
-    "CommentText": "Updated comment text",
-    "CreatedDate": "2024-07-26T00:00:00Z"
+        "commentId": int,         // Must match the `commentId` in the URL "bookId": int,
+        "userId": int,
+        "commentTitle": string,
+        "commentText": string
     }
-    Response: 200 OK with a boolean indicating success.
+    Response:
+    204 No Content on success.
+    400 Bad Request if commentId in the URL and body don't match, or input is invalid.
+    404 Not Found if the comment doesn't exist.
+    500 Internal Server Error on failure.
-    Delete Comment
+    3. Delete Comment

-    Request: DELETE /rfs-library/comments/1/123
+    Route: DELETE /rfs-library/comments/{commentId}/{userId}
-    Response: 200 OK with a boolean indicating success.
+    Description: Deletes a comment by commentId if the userId matches.
+    Response:
+    204 No Content on success.
+    404 Not Found if the comment doesn't exist.
+    500 Internal Server Error on failure.
-    Get Comment by ID
+    4. Get Comment by ID

-    Request: GET /rfs-library/comments/1
+    Route: GET /rfs-library/comments/{commentId}
+    Description: Fetches a comment by commentId.
+    Response:
-    Response: 200 OK with the comment details or 404 Not Found if the comment does not exist.
+    200 OK with the comment data.
+    404 Not Found if the comment doesn't exist.
+    500 Internal Server Error on failure.
-    Get Latest Comments
+    5. Get Latest Comments

-    Request: GET /rfs-library/comments/latest-comments
+    Route: GET /rfs-library/comments/latest-comments
+    Description: Fetches the latest comments.
+    Response:
-    Response: 200 OK with the list of the 5 most recent comments.
+    200 OK with a list of the latest comments.
-    Notes
-    Ensure your ICommentService interface and its implementation properly handle the operations for creating, updating, deleting, and retrieving comments.
-    The BooksComments model should include all necessary properties such as BookId, UserId, CommentText, and CreatedDate.
-    Consider adding additional endpoints for functionalities like searching for comments or retrieving all comments for a specific book if needed.
+    500 Internal Server Error on failure.
+    6. Get Comments by User ID
+    Route: GET /rfs-library/comments/user/{userId}
+    Description: Fetches comments made by a specific user.
+    Response:
+    200 OK with a list of comments.
+    500 Internal Server Error on failure.
 BooksController.cs
-    Endpoint Summary
-    Get All Books
+    1. Get All Books

-    HTTP Method: GET
+    Route: GET /rfs-library/books
-    URL: rfs-library/books
-    Description: Retrieves a list of all books.
+    Description: Fetches a list of all books.
+    Response:
-    Response: Returns a list of Books objects.
+    Returns a list of Books objects.
-    Get Book by ID

-    HTTP Method: GET
-    URL: rfs-library/books/{bookId}
-    Description: Retrieves a specific book by its ID.
-    Response: Returns the Books object if found, or a 404 Not Found if the book does not exist.
-    Add Book

-    HTTP Method: POST
-    URL: rfs-library/books
-    Description: Creates a new book entry.
-    Request Body: JSON object representing a Books instance.
-    Response: Returns the ID of the newly created book or a 500 Internal Server Error if the creation fails.
-    Update Book

-    HTTP Method: PUT
-    URL: rfs-library/books/{bookId}
-    Description: Updates an existing book entry by its ID.
-The request body should contain the fields to be updated.
-    Request Body: JSON object representing the fields to be updated.
-    Response: Returns the result of the update operation or a 500 Internal Server Error if the update fails.
-    Example Requests
-    Get All Books

-    Request: GET /rfs-library/books
-    Response: 200 OK with a list of all books.
+    Status Code: 200 OK with a JSON array of book objects.
-    Get Book by ID

-    Request: GET /rfs-library/books/1
-    Response: 200 OK with the book details or 404 Not Found if the book with ID 1 does not exist.
-    Add Book

-    Request: POST /rfs-library/books
-    Request Body:
+    Example response:
     json
     Copy code
+    [
         {
-    "BookId": 0, // Auto-generated or set to default value "BookName": "Example Book",
+            "bookId": 1,
+            "bookName": "Book Title 1",
-    "AuthorName": "Author Name",
+            "authorName": "Author 1",
-    "Genre": "Genre",
-    "PublishYear": 2024,
-    "Status": "Available" // Or any other default status }
+            "genre": "Genre 1",
+            "publishYear": 2020,
+            "status": "Available"
+        },
+        ...
+    ]
+    2. Get Book By ID
+    Route: GET /rfs-library/books/{bookId}
+    Parameters:
+    bookId (int): The ID of the book to fetch.
+    Description: Fetches the details of a specific book by its ID.
+    Response:
+    Returns a Books object.
-    Response: 200 OK with the ID of the newly created book.
+    Status Code: 200 OK with a JSON object of the book details.
-    Update Book

-    Request: PUT /rfs-library/books/1
-    Request Body:
+    Example response:
     json
     Copy code
     {
-    "BookName": "Updated Book Name",
-    "AuthorName": "Updated Author Name",
-    "Genre": "Updated Genre",
-    "PublishYear": 2025
+        "bookId": 1,
+        "bookName": "Book Title 1",
+        "authorName": "Author 1",
+        "genre": "Genre 1",
+        "publishYear": 2020,
+        "status": "Available"
     }
+    3. Add a Book
+    Route: POST /rfs-library/books/add-book
+    Payload:
+    bookName (string): The name of the book. authorName (string): The name of the author. genre (string): The genre of the book. publishYear (int): The year the book was published. status (enum): The status of the book (e.g., "Available", "CheckedOut").
+    Description: Adds a new book to the library.
+    Request Body Example:
+    json
+    Copy code
+    {
+        "bookName": "New Book Title",
+        "authorName": "New Author",
+        "genre": "Fiction",
+        "publishYear": 2023,
+        "status": "Available"
+    }
+    Response:
+    Status Code: 200 OK with the ID of the newly created book.
+    4. Update a Book
+    Route: PUT /rfs-library/books/{bookId}
+    Parameters:
+    bookId (int): The ID of the book to update.
+    Payload:
+    A Books object containing the fields to be updated.
+    Description: Updates the details of an existing book.
+    Request Body Example:
+    json
+    Copy code
+    {
+        "bookName": "Updated Book Title",
+        "authorName": "Updated Author",
+        "genre": "Updated Genre",
+        "publishYear": 2022,
+        "status": "CheckedOut"
+    }
+    Response:
-    Response: 200 OK with the result of the update operation.
+    Status Code: 200 OK with the ID of the updated book.
-    Notes
-    Error Handling: The controller methods handle exceptions and return a 500 Internal Server Error with a generic message.
-You may want to provide more detailed error handling or validation responses depending on your needs.
-    Update Book Method: The UpdateBook method uses object updateFields, which means you need to properly handle and deserialize the update fields in your service implementation.
-It might be beneficial to use a specific update model or DTO to ensure proper type safety and validation.
-    Service Layer: Ensure that the IBookService interface and its implementation handle the necessary logic for book operations (GetAllBooks, FindBookById, CreateBook, UpdateBook).
-    Feel free to add additional endpoints as needed, such as searching for books, filtering by genre, or other relevant functionalities.
+    5. Update Book Status
+    Route: PUT /rfs-library/books/{bookId}/edit-status
+    Parameters:
+    bookId (int): The ID of the book whose status is to be updated.
+    Payload:
+    NewStatus (string): The new status of the book (must match the enum BookStatus).
+    Description: Updates the status of an existing book.
+    Request Body Example:
+    json
+    Copy code
+    {
+        "NewStatus": "CheckedOut"
+    }
+    Response:
+    Status Code: 200 OK with a success message.
+    Data Types and Models
+    Books Model
+    The Books model might look like this:

+    csharp
+    Copy code
+    public class Books
+    {
+        public int BookId { get; set; }
+        public string BookName { get; set; }
+        public string AuthorName { get; set; }
+        public string Genre { get; set; }
+        public int PublishYear { get; set; }
+        public BookStatus Status { get; set; }

+        public enum BookStatus
+        {
+            Available,
+            CheckedOut,
+            Reserved,
+            Lost
+        }
+    }
+    Summary of Required Routes
+    GET /rfs-library/books: Fetch all books.
+    GET /rfs-library/books/{bookId}: Fetch a specific book by ID.
+    POST /rfs-library/books/add-book: Add a new book.
+    PUT /rfs-library/books/{bookId}: Update an existing book.
+    PUT /rfs-library/books/{bookId}/edit-status: Update the status of an existing book.